avadhutFrontEnd/playground-starter/README.md

 You can find the course at https://codewithmosh.com

 # Commit message format :
 [Course: 2.
 React 18 for Intermediate Topics > 2.
-Fetching and Updating Data with React Query (3h) ] [ Video: #11-Parameterized-Queries_mp4_6min_18sec ] - Implement post filtering by 'userId' using parameterized React Query.
+Fetching and Updating Data with React Query (3h) ] [ Video: #12-Paginated-Queries_mp4_5min_37sec ] - Implement pagination using a 'query' object and 'keepPreviousData'.

 # my-github Account :